kellan/laughingmeme/_posts/2010-04-25-sunday-morning-thoughts-facebook-graph-api-and-open-graph.md

 ### Is the Open Graph Open Enough?

-Lots of teeth gnashing regarding the openness of the \[Open Graph Protocol\](http://opengraphprotocol.org).
-It certainly isn’t **less** open then industry collusion like \[XAuth\](http://xauth.org), or even \[Open Like\](http://openlike.org/).
+Lots of teeth gnashing regarding the openness of the [Open Graph Protocol](http://opengraphprotocol.org).
+It certainly isn’t **less** open then industry collusion like [XAuth](http://xauth.org), or even [Open Like](http://openlike.org/).

 For me the openness flounders on the fairly arbitrary and limited range of object types and verbs available.
 And those centralized IDs which aren’t technically part of the protocol, but do immediately cast a very long, dark shadow over the space where interesting alternatives and an ecosystem could grow.

-It will be argued that it only makes sense to launch with a limited vocabulary, and there is of course \[a mailing list\](http://groups.google.com/group/open-graph-protocol) where you are welcome to come and propose, and argue for your unique, snowflake of an extension.
+It will be argued that it only makes sense to launch with a limited vocabulary, and there is of course [a mailing list](http://groups.google.com/group/open-graph-protocol) where you are welcome to come and propose, and argue for your unique, snowflake of an extension.

 These Open\* projects always have a mailing list. (or rather a Google Group).
 And if the value you can extract by prematurely paving cowpaths to your particular mousetrap is high enough I wish you all luck.
 That still isn’t a model of open. (or perhaps it’s a model of pure openness without any of the culturally evolved techniques for dealing with sociopaths)

 The Web **has** a model for openness.
 Or rather it **is** a model for openness.
 Why a small set of English-like strings to describe your vocabulary?
 Why not URIs to describe object-types, and verbs?
 It can’t be because namespaces are too hard this time.
-After all Open Graph is using \[RDFa for goodness sakes\](http://twitter.com/kellan/status/1401827568)!
+After all Open Graph is using [RDFa for goodness sakes](http://twitter.com/kellan/status/1401827568)!
 (I think that’s my most popular Tweet ever btw) It’s perfectly reasonable to say that Facebook will never consume an object type, or execute a verb that isn’t in their namespace, or on their short whitelist.
 But if we’re going to argue about whether or not it’s **open**, can we at least look to a working model of openness.
 One that works so well we ignore it while our conversation flows across it?

 Which of course begs the question, how did we managed to leave something as valuable as the Open Graph just sitting there so long that eventually someone just **had** to pick it up and try a semi-centralized implementation, just to see what the upside looked like?